strangenewcoder/VeeamDesigner-public/walkthrough.md

 3. Merge all CSV in a single file named `all_ports.csv`, leaving the first row, that contain the fields name, only at the begining of the file.

-4. Import the CSV into a new SQLite database, in a table named `all_ports`: This preserve the same schema as the original MagicPorts database.
+4. Import the CSV into a new SQLite database (`scraped_db.db`), in a table named `all_ports`: This preserve the same schema as the original MagicPorts database.
 To work with SQLite databases, I use [DB Browser for SQLite](https://sqlitebrowser.org), which makes creating a table from a CSV very straightforward.

-### Initializing the database
+## Initiatilizing the database

 While studying the database, I realized that the structure was not very query-friendly.
 In particular, the `sourceservice` and `targetservice` columns were more descriptive than relational keys.